ellenbuckley/MeltEvolution/README.md

 ### 1. Sentinel-API_Query

 This script provides users with Sentinel-2 data acquisition.
 This program retrieves imagery over a user-defined region (geojson) using the Sentinel API.
 To access the imagery, users will have to create an account through the Sentinel Open Access Hub.
-Once login credentials have been obtained, users can enter these details inside the script.
+Users can change download parameters such as regions, dates, instruments, products, and cloud cover as needed.

+'''python
+products = api.query(footprint,
+                     date=('20200901', date(2020, 9, 4)), # Note differences in date format
+                     platformname='Sentinel-2',
+                     producttype='S2MSI1C',
+                     cloudcoverpercentage=(0, 10)) # Cloud cover paramters can be changed based on user preference
+'''

 ### 2. S2_FileUnzipAndMove